diegofcoelho/LottoHub/README.md

-# Heroku Django Starter Template
+# LottoHub using Heroku Django Starter Template

-An utterly fantastic project starter template for Django 2.0.
+An utterly fantastic project that mimic a lottery to distribute prizes.
+The system is able to allow multiple ticket sellers from different groups to compete as in a sale turnment.

 ## Features